bitcraze/crazyflie-clients-python/README.md

 This will install the Crazyflie PC client systemwide, create a udev entry for the Crazyradio and setup the permissions so that the current user can use the radio without root permissions after restarting the computer.
-For further instructions on how to run from source and [install dependencies](https://github.com/SteveClement/crazyflie-clients-python#dependencies) see bellow.
+For further instructions on how to run from source and [install dependencies](https://github.com/SteveClement/crazyflie-clients-python#dependencies) see below.

 ## Windows

 Follow these steps to install the binary distribution on Windows 7/8/10.
  - Download the latest release [here](https://github.com/bitcraze/crazyflie-clients-python/releases) (named cfclient-win32-install-*.exe)
  - Execute the installer.
-After the install the application will be added to the Start menu.
+After the install the application will be added to the start menu.
  - Install the Crazyradio drivers by following [these instructions](https://wiki.bitcraze.io/doc:crazyradio:install_windows_zadig)

 Running from source